cbor-wg/array-tags/draft-jroatch-cbor-tags.md

 Security Considerations
 ============

-The security considerations of RFC 7049 apply; the tags introduced here are not expected to raise security considerations beyond those.
+The security considerations of RFC 7049 apply; special attention is drawn to the second paragraph of Section 8 of RFC 7049.
+The tags introduced here are not expected to raise security considerations beyond those.

 ----